sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc5500/README.md

 ## Exact date

-I've selected 5600 BC as the candidate date for now based on the Biblical Creation datings.
-I think there's a possibility carbon-dating and adjacent methods may have more significant error than human timelines.
+I've selected 5500 BC as the candidate date for now based on the Biblical Creation datings.
+I think there's a possibility carbon-dating and adjacent methods may have more significant error than human timelines which should (theoretically) be more deterministic.

 ## 6200 BC Climate Change Event